anmol-patankar/anmol-patankar/README.md

 I am currently working with ASP.NET development, along with SQL Server and the DotNet framework.

 I also love working on game development, and am open for discussions and collaborations.
-If you feel inclined to do so, feel free to shoot and email!
+If you feel inclined to do so, feel free to shoot an email!

 # 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/anmol-patankar)